codeclubiul/webweavers/Chapter1.md

 ## Details

 As this is the first one in the series .
 This one will focus on the basics of frontend development and deployment.
 You can create the website using vanilla js but using a frontend framework should be preferred.
-The knowledge of cmd tools like `nodejs` , `npm` , `git` and `bun` (if you are on with the trends)  are required.
+The knowledge of cmd tools like nodejs , npm , git and bun (if you are on with the trends)  are required.
 If you don't know these things or hearing them for the first time don't worry .
+Don't forget every expert  was once a beginner.
 Below are few resources where you can learn these.
 ## Submission

  - The website url and the github repository needs to be submitted .